MhdAsfan/Workshop-Tools/Hunting API Keys in JavaScript Files: Practical Methodology.md

 cat subs*.txt | sort -u > all_subs.txt
 ```

-These subdomains become the base for URL and JS hunting.[web:7]
+These subdomains become the base for URL and JS hunting.

 ### 3.2 Collecting JavaScript URLs with gau